ManlyMarco/ABMX/README.md

 # KKABM
-Koikatsu! mod that adds more character customization settings
+Koikatsu! mod that adds more character customization settings.
+Also known as Bonemod.